code-neves/PoTi/README.md

 ## Usage

-- Configure work and break durations by filling in the input fields.
+- Configure focus and break durations by filling in the input fields.
 - Click the "Update Duration" button to save your settings.
 - Start the timer by clicking the "Start" button.
 - Pause the timer using the "Stop" button.